jcothran/bobcatobs/README.md

 ## JSON config file structure

 The [demo JSON config file](https://drive.google.com/file/d/1m0JFXeI7slOcsHUGm0lwZuB9jH4MhcoC/view?usp=sharing) consists of
-* __obsList__ section, listing observation/parameters that might be used
+* __obsList__ section, listing observation/parameters that might be used and associated properties
 * following platform/station/datasource section which lists the data links and associated properties and observations for each data source

 The config file can be loaded automatically from a trusted source in the __json_link__ site call or loaded at the client by the 'Load platform file' button.
-The JSON configuration info could also be hard-coded as part of website development.
+The JSON configuration info could also be hard-coded within the website as part of website development.

 ### dataSourceType
 A CSV file with a datetime column and several associated parameters can be handled by the current config file and associated code.